gravitational/gravity/docs/5.x/monitoring.md

 ## Metrics collection

-All default metrics collected by heapster go into the `k8s` database in InfluxDB.
+All default metrics collected by Heapster go into the `k8s` database in InfluxDB.
 All other applications that collect metrics should submit them into the same database in order for proper retention policies to be enforced.

 ## Retention policies